What We Do

 During Home Visits, SVdP Georgia caseworkers conduct an initial assessment, collaborate with individuals and families to create actionable plans for removing barriers to stability and provide critically-needed services such as emergency financial assistance, food, clothing, prescription medication, transportation assistance and more.

 SVdP Georgia has a Community Support Center in Chamblee that serves neighbors in need.
 At this location, program staff and caseworkers provide a comprehensive menu of services including intake and assessment, emergency assistance, food pantries, pharmacy services, education programs and more.

 From Blairsville to Brunswick, Lake Hartwell to Lagrange, and everywhere in between, SVdP Georgia provides help and hope to neighbors in need across Georgia.

-SVdP Georgia Community Support Centers are staffed by full-time program personnel, caseworkers, and administrative staff.
+The SVdP Georgia Community Support Center is staffed by full-time program personnel, caseworkers, and administrative staff.

 COMMUNITY SUPPORT CENTER - CHAMBLEE

 Local Service Hubs